Aiven-Labs/chat-app-workshop/README.md

 You can now create a deployment for your Flink Application.

-# Deploy workload for the special commands
+# Option 1 : Deploy workload for handling directly the special commands

 For now, only available through Kubernetes, simply type : `kubectl apply -f chatgpt-seb.yml`

 Go back to your chat app and type a message starting with "\chatgpt" , i.e "\chatgpt What is Apache Flink ?" wait for a few seconds and you should get the reply from the openAI service.

+# Option 2 : Leverage Knative Kafka Source to have a Serverless Event Driven approach

+//todo

 # Create your own Flink Applications